 Is TIME Fibre faster than Unifi?

 At the same price point, yes.
-TIME offers 500Mbps for RM99/mo while Unifi's cheapest plan is 100Mbps at RM129/mo.
-However, real-world speeds depend on your area, router quality and peak-hour congestion.
-Both providers deliver close to advertised speeds during off-peak hours.
+TIME's entry plan is 100Mbps for RM99/mo (with a 600Mbps-at-RM99 promo for the first 6 months on the 600Mbps plan), while Unifi Home Plus starts at 300Mbps for around RM129/mo.
+TIME also runs symmetrical uploads on most tiers, which Unifi doesn't.
+Real-world speeds depend on your area, router quality and peak-hour congestion — both providers deliver close to advertised speeds during off-peak hours.

 Can I get TIME Fibre in my area?